wikimedia/design-codex/packages/codex-docs/component-demos/checkbox/checkbox.md

 1. **Checkbox**<br>
 The checkbox’s input makes the selection visually distinct.
 2. **Label**<br>
-The label text size should match the base font size to ensure consistency with the body text.
-It can also include links and bold text.
-Labels should be short, with text that clearly states what action is selected.
+The Checkbox must always contain a label, with the text size matching the base font size for consistency with the body text.
+Labels can include links and bold text and should be concise, clearly indicating the selected option.
+3. **Description** (optional)<br>
+If additional information about the label is required, a description can be included.

+The Checkbox label will expand to fit longer text while the checkbox itself remains aligned with the first line of the label's text.

+A Checkbox group should consist of at least 2 checkboxes, with no maximum limit on the number of checkboxes per group.

 Refer to the
 [Checkbox component in Codex Figma](https://www.figma.com/file/KoDuJMadWBXtsOtzGS4134/%E2%9D%96-Codex-components?type=design&node-id=2549-59135&mode=design&t=7wyBmhfdJTJevQmT-11).